Lucão (footballer, born 2002)

-Lucas Gabriel Da Silva Teodoro (born 24 May 2002), known as just Lucão, is a Brazilian footballer who plays for Academia-MT.
+Lucas Gabriel Da Silva Teodoro (born 24 May 2002), known as just Lucão, is a Brazilian footballer who plays for South Korean K League 2 club Gyeongnam.

 Career

 Lucão played as part of the youth team at Ituano, before moving to Alverca in Portugal.

 On 5 August 2021, Lucão joined USL League One side North Texas SC on loan for the remainder of 2021 and the 2022 season.
 He made his debut on 11 September 2021, appearing as a 79th-minute substitute during a 2–0 loss to South Georgia Tormenta.

 In 2022, Lucão played for Cuiabá, probably on loan from União Rondonópolis.
 Ahead of the 2023 season, he joined Cuiabá permanently.

 In the end of 2024, he joined União Rondonópolis again.
 In the second half of 2024, he joined Academia-MT.